Okay, ladies. If you have breast cancer, I bet I know what you’re doing.

 You’re getting your treatments (surgery, radiation, chemotherapy) and meanwhile you’re trying to do everything else you have always done.
 Work, take care of family, run after the kids, clean up the house, cook meals, attend important events, and present the overall image that you’re fine, really.

 I know better.
-I haven’t had breast cancer, but I went through Hodgkin’s disease at 16, and even then I had the woman’s “disease to please,” and wanted to put on a brave face.
+I haven’t had breast cancer, but I had the woman’s “disease to please,” and wanted to put on a brave face.
 For the longest time I tried to hide the fact that I was sick at all.
 When my hair started falling out and my skin drying up, that wasn’t so easy to do anymore.